-TWA - The time-weighted average airborne concentration of a particular substance when calculated over an eight-hour working
+TWA - The time-weighted average airborne concentration of a particular substance when calculated over an eight-hour working day, for a five-day working week.

 These Workplace Exposure Standards are guides to be used in the control of occupational health hazards.
 All atmospheric contamination should be kept to as low a level as is workable.
 These workplace exposure standards should not be used as fine dividing lines between safe and dangerous concentrations of chemicals.
 They are not a measure of relative toxicity.